 Step 1: Initiation of Grievance

 The candidate must submit a disposition status grievance form (herein after referred to as the "disposition grievance form"), along with any supporting documents to the dean's office.
-The disposition grievance forms are housed in the Office of the dean of the School of Education.
+The disposition grievance forms are housed in the Office of the department chair of the Education Department.

-Once the dean receives the grievance form, the formal disposition grievance process begins and the dean sends the paperwork to a mediator, selected by the dean for the case (a mediator may serve on more than one case).
+Once the department chair receives the grievance form, the formal disposition grievance process begins and the dean sends the paperwork to a mediator, selected by the dean for the case (a mediator may serve on more than one case).

 Step 2: Mediation

 The mediator has 10 business days from receipt of the disposition grievance form to initiate mediation.
 The role of the mediator is to be informed of the needs of both parties and to work with both parties to identify potential solutions.
-The mediator will submit a report to the dean that includes an overview of the process and a recommendation.
-If the mediation is not successful, the mediator will provide a written report to the dean.
-The candidate can provide a written appeal to the mediator's recommendation to the dean.
-The dean will either uphold the mediator's recommendation or uphold the appeal.
+The mediator will submit a report to the department chair that includes an overview of the process and a recommendation.
+If the mediation is not successful, the mediator will provide a written report to the department chair.
+The candidate can provide a written appeal to the mediator's recommendation to the department chair.
+The department chair will either uphold the mediator's recommendation or uphold the appeal.
 For additional information, please refer to one of the program specific Disposition Support Model Handbooks.